 The New Generation Networks (NGNs) and the optical fiber used to create them are destined to become the infrastructure carrying the entire economic system, essential assets for developing the future competitiveness of Europe and, naturally, also of Italy.
 All services to citizens will be carried through the Network.
 The demand for high-quality optical fiber is therefore bound to grow also in the next few years with the spread of NGNs.
 The installation of optical fibers in communication networks is currently more than 400 million km of fibers a year, whilst in 2006 it was a mere 95 million km, confirming its position as one of the highest growth sectors in the entire industry.

 With the expansion and by supplying 30 million fiber kilometers to its fiber customers and also to its own cable manufacturing companies, Prysmian will hold a global share of approx..
 7.5 percent.
-Currently there is a shortage of optical fibers in telecom the market and this shortage has resulted in delay of many projects worldwide.
-Though existing fiber suppliers have been struggling to deliver to the demand of the market, most of them have already reached to the bottleneck of their production capacity.
-The demand is driven by the Chinese deployments Many in the market estimates that the current shortage of optical fibers will continue till the end of 2018.
+Currently, there is a shortage of optical fibers in telecom the market and this shortage have resulted in the delay of many projects worldwide.
+Though existing fiber suppliers have been struggling to deliver to the demand of the market, most of them have already reached the bottleneck of their production capacity.
+The demand is driven by the Chinese deployments Many in the market estimates that the current shortage of optical fibers will continue until the end of 2018.
 Chinese domestic demand for optical fibers will continue to this period.
 Many of the fiber manufacturers hesitate for an immediate investment due to the worries of continued demand in the market.
 They are uncertain about the period of the current demand.

 Prysmian Group is a leader in the energy and telecom cables and systems industry.
-With almost 140 years of experience, sales of about €7.5 billion in 2015, over 19,000 employees across 50 countries and 88 plants, the Group is strongly positioned in high-tech markets and offers the widest possible range of products, services, technologies and know-how.
+With almost 140 years of experience, sales of about €7.5 billion in 2015, over 19,000 employees across 50 countries and 88 plants, the Group is strongly positioned in high-tech markets and offers the widest possible range of products, services, technologies, and know-how.
 It operates in the businesses of underground and submarine cables and systems for power transmission and distribution, of special cables for applications in many different industries and of medium and low voltage cables for the construction and infrastructure sectors.
-For the telecommunications industry, the Group manufactures cables and accessories for voice, video and data transmission, offering a comprehensive range of optical fibres, optical and copper cables and connectivity systems.
+For the telecommunications industry, the Group manufactures cables and accessories for voice, video and data transmission, offering a comprehensive range of optical fibers, optical and copper cables and connectivity systems.
 Prysmian is a public company, listed on the Italian Stock Exchange in the FTSE MIB index.